-- In 2015 there was one additional certified organic farmer added to the area and organic acreage increased to 6,135.
-Organic production in Skagit County is valued at \$16,080,706 making it the highest organic agricultural producing county in Western Washington. - WSU Skagit County Extension has been teaching the Cultivating Success Beginning Farmer and Rancher course and the Agricultural Entrepreneur bilingual 12-week course in partnership with Skagit Valley College since 2006.
-To date 400 students have been educated on organic/sustainable agricultural production.
+- In 2017 there were 65 certified organic producers, two secondary companies/producers and one producer transitioning to organic production in Skagit County on 7,917 acres and more than 70 acres in transition.
+Organic production in Skagit County is valued at \$26,900,000, making it the highest organic agricultural producing county in Western Washington. - WSU Skagit County Extension has been teaching the Cultivating Success Beginning Farmer and Rancher course and the Agricultural Entrepreneur bilingual 12-week course in partnership with Skagit Valley College since 2006.
+To date more than 500 students have been educated on organic/sustainable agricultural production.